 Learning about lessons

-- The parent should arrive before the lesson appointment to log-in on Zoom, check settings, and for the student to remove shoes, wash hands, and get a drink of water.
+- The parent should arrive before the lesson appointment to log-in on Zoom, check settings, and for the student to remove shoes, put on socks, wash hands, and get a drink of water.
 Be prepared with music books, notebook, and filled-out practice sheet.
 The parent of the young child may help set the bench and footstool.
-Allow time for observation of other lessons and computer lab (age appropriate).
+Allow time for observation of other lessons.

 - The parent is responsible for playing the CD/recording on a daily basis softly in the background during waking hours and at night during rest.
 The parent agrees to be the practice supervisor for the young beginner at home daily with the following in mind: